Oracle Health Health Design System Desktop EHR 20+ Teams

 Credibility as leverage

-Several physician advisors subsequently supported the design system team in cross-team conversations where product teams were resistant to adoption.
-A physician explaining why a component behavior was clinically necessary was more persuasive than a designer making the same argument.
-That credibility was earned through the rigor of the collaboration process, not assumed.
+Several physician advisors ended up advocating for the design system in conversations where product teams were resistant.
+A physician explaining why something was clinically necessary carried more weight than a designer making the same case.
+That credibility wasn't assumed.
+It was built through the work.

-Running the pattern audit before proposing any solutions created shared ownership of the problem — teams came to us, not the other way around.
+Running the audit before proposing anything created shared ownership of the problem.
+Teams came to us, not the other way around.

-Embedding physicians into every phase meant the work was grounded in clinical reality from the start, not retrofitted at the end.
+Having physicians in every phase meant the work was grounded in clinical reality from the start, not patched in at the end.

-The anti-pattern library was the single most effective cross-team communication tool.
-Clinical stakes as written policy land differently than verbal pushback.
+The anti-pattern library was the most effective cross-team tool we produced.
+Written clinical rationale lands differently than verbal pushback.

 What's next

-Role-based personalization at the component level — the tier framework needs to evolve from static defaults to dynamic configuration as EHR personalization matures.
+Role-based personalization at the component level: the tier framework needs to move from fixed defaults to dynamic configuration as EHR personalization develops.

-AI-assisted data surfacing will introduce new data types and presentation challenges the governance model needs to account for alongside structured EHR data.
+AI-generated data will introduce new types and formats the governance model needs to handle alongside traditional structured EHR data.

-A formal accessibility audit of data presentation components — particularly chart and table patterns at high density — against WCAG 2.1 AA standards.
+A formal accessibility audit of data presentation components, particularly charts and tables at high density, against WCAG 2.1 AA standards.

 Let's talk about your